MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/defender-xdr-entra-mto.md

 3. Deployment considerations (roles, monitoring, APIs).

 ## Managing the lifecycle and access of a SOC user
-Microsoft Entra provides the controls needed to govern the lifecycle of the user and to securely provide access to resources.
+Microsoft Entra provides the controls needed to govern the lifecycle of a SOC user and to securely provide access to the resources they need.
 In this document the term source tenant refers to where the SOC users originate and authenticate against.
 Target tenant refers to the tenant that they are investigating when there is an incident.
 An organization will likely have several target tenants due to mergers and acquisitions, aligning tenants with business units, aligning tenants with geos, etc.

 ### Lifecycle control
 **Entitlement management (connected organizations)** allows the target tenant admin to define collections of resources (ex: apps, roles, and groups) that users from the source tenant can request access to.
 If the user is approved for the resources they need, but don’t yet have a B2B account, entitlement management will automatically create a B2B account for the user in the target tenant, and even remove those accounts when the user doesn’t have any remaining entitlements in the target tenant.